Hop til indhold

 Download beneficiary declaration

-What expenses do I pay in connection with my savings plan?
+What costs do I pay on my savings plan?

-The expenses depend on which type of savings plan you have.
+The costs depend on the type of savings plan you have.

-At My PFA, you can see the exact amount you pay in expenses.
+On My PFA, you can see the exact amount you pay in costs.

 What is the price of my insurance cover?